 If you plan to hike into the backcountry, a pad that packs down small and weighs less is ideal.
 Just how small and light you want to go is up to you.
 The Therm-a-Rest NeoAir Uberlite packs down to the size of a soda can and weighs just 8.8 ounces.
 A pad like the NEMO Cosmo 3D weighs in at 2 pounds but offers extra thickness and cushioning for side sleepers.

 In general, the thicker the pad the more comfortable it is.
 Additionally, having a bit of foam or extra insulation increases the comfort factor and decreases the noise (see below).

 If you’re a side sleeper, you understand the need for plenty of cushioning under your hips and shoulders.
 For a better night’s sleep, you would do well to get a thicker sleeping pad.
-Something like the NEMO Cosmo 3D, Big Agnes Q Core SLX, or Exped MegaMat will keep you comfy all night long.
+Something like the NEMO Cosmo 3D or Exped MegaMat will keep you comfy all night long.

 Durability & Denier

 Denier is a unit of measure used to describe textile strength.
 The higher the denier, the thicker and stronger the fabric.
 For a sleeping pad, this is mainly important for puncture resistance.